jtv/libpqxx/README.md

 Building libpqxx
 ----------------

+(Before you try building, make sure you have libpq installed.
+This is the C language binding for PostgreSQL.
+You'll need not just the library, but its headers as well.)

 There are two very different ways of building libpqxx:
  1. Using CMake, on any system which supports it.
  2. On Unix-like systems, using a `configure` script.